earthly/website/blog/_posts/2022-07-02-introduction-pyscript.md

 PyScript was developed using Pyodide, WebAssembly to offer clean APIs to support, and extend standard HTML.

-Underneath the scenes, PyScript runs as WASM and isn’t designed to replace Javascript in the browser but to give Python developers, especially data scientists, more power and flexibility.
+Underneath the scenes, PyScript runs as WASM and isn't designed to replace Javascript in the browser but to give Python developers, especially data scientists, more power and flexibility.

 ## Getting Started With PyScript